rocioalvarezvaras/lcWGS/README.md

   0 + 0 with mate mapped to a different chr (mapQ>=5)
   ```

-### 5.3: Sort by genome coordinates
+### 5c: Sort according to genome coordinates
-The samtools sort command is used to sort a BAM file by genomic coordinates.
+The samtools sort command is used to sort a BAM file according to genomic coordinates.
 Sorting is a necessary step before many downstream analyses, as it allows for efficient and ordered access to the aligned reads.

 Script:
 ```
 #------Set relative path--------------------
-SORT=/home/ralvarezv/genome_aligned/sorted   #Directory of the bam sorted data BAM=/home/ralvarezv/genome_aligned/metrics   #Directory of the bam input data
+SORT=/home/ralvarezv/genome_aligned/sorted   #Directory where the bam sorted files will be located (output) BAM=/home/ralvarezv/genome_aligned/metrics   #Directory where the bam files are located (input)
 #------Command------------------------------
 cat list.txt | while read a
 do
-  samtools sort -o $SORTBAM/${a}.algn.sort.bam -@ 5 $BAM/${a}.algn.bam
+  samtools sort -o $SORT/${a}.algn.sort.bam -@ 5 $BAM/${a}.algn.bam
 done
 ```
 Details:
 - -o: leave the results in the sorted folder with this name
-- -@ 5: the number of cpu to use
+- -@ 5: number of cpu to use

-### 5.4: Indexing reference genome
+### 5d: Index reference genome
 The samtools faidx command is used to create an index for a FASTA-formatted reference genome.
 This index allows for efficient retrieval of sequences from specific genomic regions, providing quick access to the underlying nucleotide information.
 The index file created by samtools faidx has the extension ".fai."